Big Chill With China Takes Its Toll On Flow Of Money, People And Ideas

 A protracted trade dispute has already spurred U.S. businesses to move out of China.
 According to a May survey by the American Chamber of Commerce, more than 40% of U.S. businesses surveyed were considering or already had relocated their manufacturing away from China, with Southeast Asia and Mexico being top destinations.

 In May, China announced it would create an "unreliable entities list" covering businesses, organizations and even individuals but has yet to release more specific details.
-The move is meant to match the U.S.' own entity list, which bans certain companies and organizations — notably, Huawei — from purchasing from American companies.
+The move is meant to match the U.S.'s own entity list, which bans certain companies and organizations — notably, Huawei — from purchasing from American companies.
 Even without its own list, executives say China has in place a raft of informal measures to encumber American activities.

 The chill between the two countries has even hit entertainment.
 In May, after the governments' trade talks collapsed, Chinese studios began quietly removing American actors and directors from projects and deleting references to the U.S. in scripts, according to multiple people in the film industry.